sherirosalia/the_data_posse_data_rats/readme.md

 # Data Rats
-Analysis of eateries in Los Angeles, California.
+Where are the rats?
+This project is an analysis of health code violations at Los Angeles, CA restaurants with a special emphasis on rodents otherwise known as code F023.

 ## About
-Combined restaurant data from publically available sources such as Yelp API, Los Angeles, CA county demographic information and health code violations from the Open Data program for the city of LA.
+Friends who code together staty together?
+This project is a result of combined  restaurant data from publically available sources such as Yelp API, the county and city of Los Angeles, CA.

 ## Data
 - Yelp API data includes rating, review counts, pricing and location information.
-- Los Angeles, California public data accesses health code and demographic
+- Los Angeles, California Open Data.gov provides public data accesses to health code violations and demographic statistics.

 ## File Structure
 - JSON and CSV file are in 'csv' directory.
 File paths may need to be adjusted according to environment.